AlexOrlek/ATCG/README.md

 * Complete genomes (e.g. plasmids; small collections of bacterial genomes)
 * Complete metagenomes (e.g. sets of bacterial plasmids, where each set comprises plasmids from a single bacterial isolate)
 * Incomplete genome/metagenome sequences (or a combination of complete/incomplete sequences).
-Incomplete sequences (contigs or scaffolds) must be affiliated to a known genome or metagenome and this affiliation is indicated in the sequence's FASTA header (see [Quick start](#quick-start))
+Incomplete sequences (contigs or scaffolds) must be affiliated to a known genome or metagenome and this affiliation is indicated in the sequence's FASTA header (see [Input](#input))

 ATCG is appropriate if you want to:
 * Compare sequences in terms of overall relatedness metrics (genome-genome distances, percentage identity, coverage breadth)